-The Fort Worth campus provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of locations across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+The venue provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+With a national network and a robust online program, the college offers convenient courses to civilians and military learners.

-Nearly 500 students each year take a mix of in-seat and online classes.
+Nearly 500 students each year take a mix of in-seat and online classes here.

 Columbia College-Fort Worth was originally founded at Naval Air Station Dallas in 1975.
-The campus began holding classes at NAS Fort Worth in 1992 when the government began closing NAS Dallas.
-The Columbia College office officially relocated to NAS Fort Worth in March 1997.
+The venue began holding classes at NAS Fort Worth in 1992.
+The Columbia College office relocated to NAS Fort Worth in 1997.

-Columbia College-Fort Worth is part of Columbia College's network of nationwide campuses.
-The first extended campus was founded in St. Louis in 1973 after an Army education services officer was interested in providing courses to Army recruiters in the area.
+Columbia College-Fort Worth is part of Columbia College's network of nationwide venues.
+The first extended venue was founded in St. Louis in 1973 after an Army education services officer was interested in providing courses to Army recruiters in the area.

-Today, the Division of Adult Higher Education at Columbia College includes 30 campuses, including one in Guantanamo Bay, Cuba.
-About half of Columbia College's nationwide campuses are on military bases.
-The Online Campus at Columbia College also serves students in the Dallas/Fort Worth areas.
+Today, Columbia College has more than 30 venues, including one in Guantanamo Bay, Cuba.
+The online program at Columbia College also serves students in the Dallas/Fort Worth areas.

 We know there's more to life than studying.
 When you're ready to take a break from the books, you'll find plenty of recreational, cultural and sports opportunities.

-For more information about community activities, consult the Fort Worth Chamber of Commerce Web site.
+For more information about community activities, visit the Fort Worth Chamber of Commerce website.